carlosperate/arm-none-eabi-gcc-action/README.md

 ## Advantages over other options

-- 🚀 Updated with the latest GCC releases from Arm
+- 🚀 Up-to-date with the latest GCC releases from Arm
 - 🏎 Toolchain is cached for faster runs (reduced time from 30s-2min to 5ish seconds)
 - 📅 Adds `latest` option to be able to always run tests with the latest compiler release
 - ⚙️ Inputs are optional for simpler configuration